Skip to main content

 "Dense breast tissue" means your breasts have more glandular and connective tissue than fatty tissue, which makes mammograms harder to read because dense tissue and tumors both appear white.
 Pennsylvania law requires breast density notification on every mammogram report.
 Dense tissue is a small independent risk factor and a meaningful imaging-quality factor.

 The difference between 2D and 3D mammography is the number of images.
 2D produces flat top-and-side views.
-3D (tomosynthesis) takes multiple thin slices that the radiologist scrolls through, reducing tissue overlap and improving cancer detection, especially in dense breasts.
+3D (tomosynthesis) takes multiple thin slices that the radiologist scrolls through, reducing tissue overlap and improving cancer detection, particularly in dense breasts.

-You should consider a breast MRI in addition to a mammogram if your lifetime breast cancer risk is 20 percent or higher, you have a BRCA mutation, you had chest radiation between ages 10 and 30, or your breasts are extremely dense.
+You should consider a breast MRI in addition to a mammogram if your lifetime breast cancer risk is 20% or higher, you have a BRCA mutation, you had chest radiation between ages 10 and 30, or your breasts are extremely dense.
 We calculate your risk using the Tyrer-Cuzick or BRCAPRO models.

 A DEXA scan is a low-dose X-ray that measures bone mineral density.
 Women need it because estrogen drops at menopause cause rapid bone loss, raising the risk of osteoporosis and fragility fractures.
 Catching osteopenia early gives us years to intervene before the first fracture.